Share this

 • A backpack sprayer is effective for treating small areas.

-• For extensive infestations start with a foliar application to kill the seedlings, saplings, and shoots.
-Then follow up with a basal bark or cut stump applications on the remaining stems.
+• Follow up with a basal bark or cut stump applications on the remaining stems.
 Or, wait and make additional foliar applications.

 Diagram of basal-bark herbicide application technique